"It was your birthright. And he'd be damned if they were going to take your birthright."

 - Ashley Riot begins Vagrant Story wearing his murdered wife's Rood Necklace as his first equipable accessory.

-- In The Last Of Us, Joel keeps the watch given to him as a birthday gift by the daughter he had failed to save in remembrance of her - though cracked and past its usefulness, he still keeps it with him over 20 years later.
+- In The Last of Us, Joel keeps the watch given to him as a birthday gift by the daughter he had failed to save in remembrance of her - though cracked and past its usefulness, he still keeps it with him over 20 years later.

 - In Tales of Xillia 2, Ludger takes the swords that were used by his brother Julius in the wake of his demise.
 You can also optionally obtain more keepsakes through a sidequest, which are a pair of the glasses he was always wearing and a better version of the aforementioned swords.

 - In Fire Emblem Awakening, all the children from the future carry the engagement rings that their fathers gave to their mothers in their S supports, shall said mothers get married.
 Also, there are other more specific cases: Gerome and Cynthia ride Cherche's wyvern and Sumia's pegasus, respectively, and Laurent wears Miriel's Nice Hat.
 Cynthia also keeps the remains of a lance that she and Sumia were supposed to make together, while Owain holds on to a piece of staff that he calls "Lissa", which is implied to be part of the staff his mother was holding when she died (hence the name).
+And according to the Golden Gaffe DLC, Severa keeps the money in her wallet untouched because it's what remains of the last gold coins that Cordelia gave her before dying.

 - In Final Fantasy VI, Setzer kept one of an old friend/rival/love interest Darill, who died in an accident before the start of the game.
 When Kefka ruined the world and Setzer is roused from his Heroic BSOD by Celes, he takes the group to her burial place to retrieve it, so they can use it to save the world.
 The keepsake?
 The Falcon.